 AAUW Long Beach has a long and prestigious history.
-We celebrate *100 Years* in 2020!!
+We celebrated *100 Years* in 2020!

 1920 – 1940:

 The small group of college-educated women who had formed the College Women’s Club of Long Beach in 1911 became affiliated with the Association of Collegiate Alumnae, forbear of AAUW, in 1920.
 Given that this was the same year that the 20th Amendment extended voting rights to all American women, the Branch joined with the League of Women Voters to establish a school for voters.
 During these early years they also created a Toy Loan Library, an Inter-Club Legislature, a city-wide Creative Arts Festival, and a Community Arts Survey.
 The Branch’s focus on education emerged early—in the 1920s members were holding Scholarship Teas and raising money for scholarships.

 During World War II, the Branch set up a Speakers Bureau in connection with consumer research, worked with the YWCA in finding rooms for defense workers, bought $5000 in War Bonds, and, with American Women’s Volunteer Service, established, helped furnish, and staffed a Servicewomen’s Club.